Epic clash: Silicon Valley blindsides Hollywood on piracy

 The introduction of the House bill in late October prompted more scrutiny.
 Critics including the Consumer Electronics Association fretted over issues such as whether U.S. websites could be shut down under the bill, and security risks to Internet infrastructure that they said may arise.

 By mid November, technology executives were paying close attention.
-Many watched online as Google copyright counsel Katherine Oyama testified before a House Judiciary Committee hearing November 16.
-Another, Ben Huh, chief executive of the online media network Cheezburger Inc, would eventually help organize the Web blackout.
+Many watched online as Google (GOOG.O) copyright counsel Katherine Oyama testified before a House Judiciary Committee hearing Nov.
+16. Another, Ben Huh, chief executive of the online media network Cheezburger Inc, would eventually help organize the Web blackout.

 Members of Congress "basically beat up Google," said Huh, who tuned in from the office.
 "We were watching it going, 'This is incredibly unfair.'"